USCIS Visa Bulletin April 2025: Unreserved Categories Move WAY back for China and India

 This Visa Bulletin shows there is currently a backlog only for investors approved under the “old” EB-5 program, which was in place before the EB-5 Reform and Integrity Act of 2022 (the “RIA”), effective on March 15, 2022.

-Investors from China and India who applied under the old program after the cutoff dates listed (December 15, 2015, for China; December 1, 2020, for India) cannot immediately seek to get their visa and move to the United States.
+For Chinese and Indian pre-RIA investors, the dates are January 22, 2014 for Chinese applicants and November 01, 2019 for Indian applicants.
+Investors from China and India who applied under the old program after the cutoff dates listed (January 22, 2014, for China; January 1, 2022, for India) cannot immediately seek to get their visa and move to the United States.
 They must wait for the listed date to move forward to their petition’s application date, generally known as their “priority date”.

 Key Points to Consider